dxgx/TiCh/README.md

 ```
 You can currently put any top level XML node in the settings object, so *publisher*, *copyright*, *icon* etc

 `theme`  - optional, param is used instead of `name` in config when switching global theme.
-Useful when used multiple configs for same alloy theme.
+Useful when used multiple configs items for same alloy theme ex. `development` config and `production` config for same theme.

 ## Dynamic Substitution